environment-toolkit/et/CLI.md

 et up [-f spec.yml] <environment> <region>
 ```

-Evaluate and resolve the Spec properties and dependencies across target environment and region within the current `context`.
+Evaluate and resolve the Spec properties and dependencies across target environment and region within the current `grid`.

 <!-- CLI will:

-- evaluate the spec, resolving resource references through the context
+- evaluate the spec, resolving resource references through the grid
 - unresolved referenced properties halt the process
 - resolved referenced properties are templated out
 - stack synthesis and plan is executed using the Terraform Provider credential chain (i.e assume role arn)
 - on confirmation stack is applied
+- resulting State is indexed by UUID for env/region (attributes) in the grid and used for future spec resolving.

-SaaS offers advanced orchestration mechanisms by overlaying the concept of `formations` over `context`
+SaaS offers advanced orchestration mechanisms over a `grid` of states.

 -->

 ### Tear Down Spec

->[!IMPORTANT]
+> [!IMPORTANT]
 > This is `--dry-run` by default.

 ```console